Top-of-the-funnel content: the importance of prioritizing your content strategy

 Instead, I'm here to talk about when to produce TOFU content.

-Businesses spend resources on TOFU content too early
+SaaS companies spend resources on TOFU content too early

-Many businesses fall into the trap of investing in TOFU content too early.
+Many SaaS fall into the trap of investing in TOFU content too early.
 Most of the time, it’s either because they want to rank for highly competitive keywords or compete with what their competitors are putting out.

 The truth is that producing top-of-the-funnel content too early can completely drain your content marketing budget and halter your growth.